NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **Launches** (integer, range [1, 1000], default 1)

     The number of asynchronous optixLaunches sent to the CUDA stream per render() call.
 The value needs to be submitted with the RETURN key when editing manually.
 The higher the number, the more samples per pixel will be rendered per render() call which reduces noise and results in faster ray tracing because less time is spent on displaying the scene.
 That will also reduce the interactivity.
-The default is set to the slowest value 1 to start running at maximum interactivity ono any supported GPU.
+The default is set to the slowest value 1 to start running at maximum interactivity on any supported GPU.
 Note that high-end GPUs can easily reach over 10,000 samples per pixel with most of the [Khronos glTF-Sample-Models](https://github.com/KhronosGroup/glTF-Sample-Models) at the default window size.
 Use the command line option --launches (-l) to change the initial value at application start.

 * **Path Length (min, max)** (slider, range [0, 100], default min 2, max 6)